pvamos/sensor-protocol/README.md

 XX XX XX
 ```

 📌 Here, the first frame is used as fully as possible (4 sensor blocks).
-The leftover sensors go into the second frame.
+The leftover sensors (SHT41, AHT20, TMP117) go into the second frame.
+You could also add placeholder sensor blocks if more data is needed.

 ---